CCI-MOC/lsvd-rbd/architecture.md

 **Image create/delete** - this is currently handled outside of the library by some of the test Python code; obviously it needs to be moved into the library itself

 **Config file** - it's reached the point where it needs a simple config file reader, which will be throw-away code since I assume we'll use Ceph config when upstreamed.

+**Split translation, cleaning** - GC is currently part of the translation layer module.
+I think it would be best to factor this out, as it's a significant piece of complexity in its own right, however the two are going to need to share some common functions for handling sequence numbers and completions, since the objects they write are ordered by a single sequence of sequence numbers.

 **Snapshot, clone** - these need to be implemented and tested